turingschool/backend-curriculum-site/module2/lessons/form_with.md

 ### form_with syntax

 **form_with** is a Rails form helper, similar to `form_tag` - it is a method that allows us to use ruby code to build an HTML form.
 The biggest difference between the two is that `form_with` generally binds the form to a model object - it uses an object to make some educated guesses about how the HTML form should be built.
-If we were going to use `form_with` to create a Dog with name, breed, and age, our form would look something like this:
+If we were going to use `form_with` to create a Dog with name, breed, and age attributes, our form would look something like this:

 ```html
 <!-- app/views/dogs/new.html.erb -->